Lean Healthcare: Focusing on Quality and Safety

 Healthcare professionals have a long history of caring for their patients and improving the quality of their services.
 During the Crimean War (1853-1856), British nurse Florence Nightingale realized that the mortality rate of soldiers was far too high.
 A visionary, statistician as well as a talented nurse, she spent months analyzing data to identify what caused the high rate of mortality.
-She found that hygiene and sanitization were neglected in the triage and care of the soldiers.
+She found that hygiene and sanitation were neglected in the triage and care of the soldiers.

 To get the support she needed for positive change, she created “rose diagram” that visually showed the primary causes of soldiers’ mortality and convinced others of the problem.
 The diagram showed that infections led to the majority of deaths.

-Her immediate solution was to implement handwashing and other clean practices, which reduced the mortality rate by 40%.
+Her immediate solution was to implement hand washing and other clean practices, which reduced the mortality rate by 40%.

 (Source: Lee Sidney (1912) “Nightingale Florence.”
 Dictionary of National Biography)

 Without realizing it, Nightingale practiced lean.
 She saw a problem, created a solution, and applied it.
 She focused on improving the care that her patients received.
 Her ultimate goal was keeping them safe and leading them to wellness.

 Today, many hospitals continue to face similar challenges, and they continue to meet those challenges.
 The tool, however, is better developed.
 Today’s hospitals use lean manufacturing tools to identify and solve problems.
 Like the methods Nightingale used, these tools focus on improving how things work, based on what patients need.
 Quality and safety always come first in lean healthcare.